hamza-ghufran/Journal/content:posts/2020-08-31/index.md

 }
 ```

-Amazed by what he had just discovered he asked Alpha,
+Amazed by what he had just discovered he asked Alpha..
 **Beta:** _"So what makes you different: I have the same width, height, padding, margin & border, yet you appear different in size and structure, how's that possible ?"_
 **Alpha:** _"Are you aware of the reality of Box model"._
 **Beta:** _"Nope!
 Never heard of it"_